mzagmajster/mautic-plugin-boilerplate/README.md

 git clone <repo-url> HelloWorldBundle cd <mautic-root-folder>
-composer install  # You only need this druing development. php bin/console mautic:plugins:install --dev  # You should get a message saying one or more plugins have been installed in terminal.
+composer install  # You only need this druing development. php bin/console mautic:plugins:install --env=dev  # You should get a message saying one or more plugins have been installed in terminal.
 ```

 Typical **update** of plugin source code described below.